Protect your child at school with vaccinations

 Young girl gives thumbs up as she has a vaccination

-With the start of a new school year, health chiefs in Kent and Medway are reminding parents and carers to make sure their children catch up on missed vaccinations.
+With the new school year underway, health chiefs in Kent and Medway are reminding parents and carers to make sure their children catch up on missed vaccinations.

 Childhood infections like measles and whooping cough are rising across the country, with several places reporting outbreaks.